 Sprouts and Stories: Preschool, TK, Classes with Special Needs

 This program invites young learners and classes with special needs to explore the Museum through hands-on play, story time and one learning station (usually worms & composting in our garden)

 - $10 per student

 - Payment for field trips is due on the day of the visit.

 - The Museum requires a minimum of 1 chaperone for every 5 students on a field trip (1:5 ratio).
 You may bring as many as 1 chaperone for every 3 students (1:3 ratio).
 Chaperones and teachers in a 1:3 ratio are included in the cost of the trip.
 Additional chaperones pay the regular entrance fee.

 Field Trip Registration

-*Please no phone calls or emails about your status prior to the end of August.
+*Please no phone calls or emails about Field Trips for this school year.